Downtown Santa Ana: National historic district

-The National Register of Historic Places states that the Santa Ana Historical Downtown District is 'roughly bounded' by Civic Center Drive, 1st Street, Ross, & Spurgeon, however, the historic district nomination form does provide a list of contributing properties and detailed maps of the included area.
-The district consists of two section with a total of 99 buildings that remain from the commercial code of Santa Ana.
+The National Register of Historic Places states that the Santa Ana Historical Downtown District is 'roughly bounded' by Civic Center Drive, 1st Street, Ross and Spurgeon.
+The historic district nomination form has a list of contributing properties and detailed maps of the area.
+The district consists of two sections with a total of 99 buildings that remain from the commercial core of Santa Ana.
 The buildings date from the late 1870s to the post earthquake reconstructions of 1934.
-The district is divided into two parts, north and south, due to a break in the historic integrity.
+The district is divided into two parts, north and south, due to a 'break' in the historic integrity.

 Historic Landmark

 Historic Landmark at the site reads: